 The UPS driver in the incident above would be able to file a claim against the owner of the pit bulls.
 Washington State’s dog bite law says that dog owners are legally responsible for physical, emotional, and economic damage caused by their dog attacking another person.
 The owner is responsible if the attack occurred in a public place or a lawfully private place, including the dog owner’s own private property, so long as the victim was legally allowed to be there (i.e. not trespassing or loitering).

 The dog bite statute in Washington applies even if the dog did not have a history of vicious behavior before the attack in question.

 If you have been the victim of a dog attack and were injured as a result, you may be entitled to significant compensation for your injuries and medical bills.
-Contact the Davis Law Group, P.S., today at 206-539-0969 to find out if you have a claim.
+Contact the experienced dog bite lawyers at Davis Law Group, P.S., today at (206) 727-4000 to find out if you have a claim.
 The phone call is free and the advice could make all the difference in your claim.